-- Check if you meet the criteria to travel to Canada (program criteria and eligibility to enter Canada)
+- Step 1: Check if you meet the criteria to travel to Canada (program criteria and eligibility to enter Canada are important criteria)

-- Gather your documents to validate your eligibility
+- Step 2: Gather your documents to validate your eligibility

-Post Application: What to Expect with IRCC Processing Times
+Post Application: What to Expect with the IRCC Canada Processing Time

 It is well-advised to arrange your biometric appointment as soon as possible.
-In addition to this, you want to ensure you’ve filled out your application correctly to avoid potential delays in processing times.
+In addition to this, you want to ensure you’ve filled out your application correctly to avoid potential delays in the Canada processing time.
 This is of utmost importance.
 In the meantime, after submitting your application, you will need to be patient until you will be contacted to inform you about the way forward.